tomlabone/ZrStan/README.md

 ![](/zrpix/PlasmaSpagSim.png)

-The R script *ZrDataSim.R* (in the *R-code* folder) reads in the data from a specified run of the simulated data, the *50th* run in this example, and creates a data file *Zr612-50.data.R* and an init file *Zr612-50.init.R* that are readable by the cmdstan code *zircon-all.stan*.
+The R script *ZrDataSim.R* (in the *R-code* folder) reads in the data from a specified run of the simulated data, the *50th* run in this example, and creates a data file *Zr612-50.data.R* and an init file *Zr612-50.init.R* that are readable by the cmdstan code *zircon-all.stan* (all three of which are in the */cmdstan-home/Zr* folder).

 Computing Environment
 ---------------------